madsenmj/ml-gas-price/README.md

 20150201predictionresult.csv

 The output from the pipeline creates the last two .csv files from the first two.
 (I manually changed the pipeline input and output files to create each output file separately, as it currently is configured, it only creates the data from the testfeatures.txt/part-r-00000 input file.)

+## Build the Azure Data Factory

+The instructions and scripts for building the [Azure Data Factory are here.](/src/AzureDataFactory/README.md)

 Visualize Data
 The last step is to create a report in Power BI to visualize the data.
 This involves a number of steps.